babel/website/docs/helper-compilation-targets.md

 module.exports = api => {
   const targets = api.targets();
   // The targets have native optional chaining support
-  // if `proposal-optional-chaining` is _not_ required
+  // if `transform-optional-chaining` is _not_ required
   const optionalChainingSupported = !isRequired(
-    "proposal-optional-chaining",
+    "transform-optional-chaining",
     targets
   );
 };